What do you want to learn?

-One way to lessen shipping costs while increasing delivery speeds is by minimizing the number of shipping zones your average package travels.
+One way to lessen shipping costs while increasing delivery speeds is by minimising the number of shipping zones your average package travels.
 This can reduce shipping costs and delivery times, leading to happier customers.

 Small business shipping solutions by carrier

-If you’re fulfilling orders in-house, you might choose between USPS vs UPS vs FedEx.
+If you’re fulfiling orders in-house, you might choose between USPS vs UPS vs FedEx.
 Each of these major carriers offer their own version of a small business shipping solution, each with its own benefits and drawbacks.
 Here’s how three of the main carriers compare.

 USPS can be a great option for small businesses shipping lower volumes.
 They offer a free Priority Mail Starter Kit for small businesses and allow you to set up a PO box for your company.

-In addition, USPS has several programs that make it easy for small businesses that are shipping low volume to fulfill orders in-house, including Click-N-Ship, which allows you to pay postage and print shipping labels online, and a home pickup option.
+In addition, USPS has several programs that make it easy for small businesses that are shipping low volume to fulfil orders in-house, including Click-N-Ship, which allows you to pay postage and print shipping labels online, and a home pickup option.